RecSpot-App-Development/RecSpot/README.md

 **Required Must-have Stories**

 * User can view the selected options that are: Record, Select Music, Edit and Save
+* User can select any of options that are: Record, Select Music, Edit and Save
 * User can select 'Record' so that they can make their video
 * User can view all the songs provied by Spotify
 * From the music selection, users can choose their favorite song